Museale/knights-travails-Odin/README.md

 # knights-travails-Odin
-Calculate the shortest possible route for a knight chess piece to a given square on a chess board using a search algorithm.
+Calculate the shortest possible route for a knight chess piece to a given square on a chessboard using a search algorithm.